Australia's Victoria state to reopen classrooms earlier than expected

 The state reported its first 24-hour hour period without a single new positive case after conducting 6,000 tests in the same period.

-NSW and Victoria account for most of Australia’s 6,948 confirmed coronavirus cases and 97 deaths.
+Australia has recorded about 7,000 cases of COVID-19 and 97 deaths from the virus, significantly below the levels reported in the United States, Britain and Europe.
+NSW and Victoria account for most of the confirmed cases and 97 deaths.

+Treasurer Josh Frydenberg is expected to say on Tuesday that the planned removal of most social distancing restrictions across Australia by July will boost its economy by more than A$9 billion ($5.80 billion) each month.

+In a speech, extracts of which were provided in advance to media, Frydenberg is expected to say the government’s gradual plan to get one million people back to work, would provide an immediate boost to its economy.